IreneTallini/generative-playground/README.md

 This repository contains code for comparing two generation options on the Moons dataset,
 1) score matching, implemented from scratches following https://arxiv.org/abs/2206.00364 (Elucidating the Design Space of Diffusion-Based Generative Models).
 2) gradient ascent on the logits of a simple binary classifier, where points in the Moons dataset are labeled 1 and outside 0.
-Note that this is just a proof of concept, parameters need to be tuned for optimal performance of the two methods.
+Note that this is just a proof of concept (namely of whether 2) works or not), parameters need to be tuned for optimal performance of the score model.

 ## Installation